smartcatai/smartcat-serge-sync-examples/README.md

+&nbsp;

+&nbsp;

+### This repository is deprecated.
+Smartcat now has a dedicated workflow, APIs and CLI to work with software localization projects.
+Check out our [Software Localization Projects in Smartcat](https://developers.smartcat.com/software-localization/) guide.

+&nbsp;

+&nbsp;

+---

 This repository contains historic project files mentioned in this [tutorial video](https://www.youtube.com/watch?v=r-psi-JIWIE&t=31s).

-If you are setting up a new Serge and Smartcat integration project, [use this bootstrap project and tutorial instead](https://github.com/smartcatai/smartcat-serge-bootstrap).